hyperledger-archives/education-cryptomoji/code/part-two/client/README.md

 **Module:** [source/services/addressing.js](source/services/addressing.js)

-The last module you will completing stub functions for is one to generate addresses for entities in state.
+The last module you will complete stub functions for is one to generate addresses for entities in state.
 You will need these in order to fetch any data from the REST API.